Kystverket/summer23ai-python-image-detection/README.md

 Refer to [the Ultralytics YOLO documentation](https://docs.ultralytics.com/).

 ### Documentation `Detector.py`
 `Detector.py` simplifies the `YOLO` methods in `Ultralytics`, making them easier to use but with some limitations.
-For detailed analysis, use the `YOLO` methods directly (as shown in XXXX).
+For detailed analysis, use the `YOLO` methods directly (as shown in `demo.ipynb).
 - `Detector(model_path)`: Initializes a detection object with a trained model in `.pt PyTorch` format.
 - `find_objects_image(image, conf, show_all, save_image, save_filename)`: Detects objects in an image, with customizable parameters.